Characters Who Teach The Protagonist

-Writers frequently think the Mentor Role Function *just* means the literal version of this character, such as Morpheus teaching Neo how the machines work and how to kick ass in THE MATRIX (1999).
+Writers frequently think the Mentor Role Function *just* means the literal version of this character, such as Morpheus in THE MATRIX (1999).
 But the reality is, a Mentor character can be ANYTHING!!

-So here’s four male secondary characters who are Mentors, all for VERY different reasons … Enjoy!
+So here’s five male secondary characters who are Mentors, all for VERY different reasons … Enjoy!

 “No. You think you know, but you don’t.”